Tommy (1975 film): Production

+Writing

 Russell and Townshend worked on the film together for a year.
-Russell had been working on a script called The Angels, which was to star Mia Farrow about a pop star called Poppy Day who becomes a messianic figure, and reworked some of that script's sequences for Tommy.
-He also used scenes from another unfilmed script of his, Music Music Music about a composer who writes music for TV commercials (this turned into what became known as the "baked beans" scene with Ann-Margret).
+Russell had been working on a script called The Angels, which was to star Mia Farrow as a pop star called Poppy Day who becomes a messianic figure, and reworked some of that script's sequences for Tommy.
+He also used scenes from another unfilmed script of his, Music, Music, Music, about a composer who writes music for TV commercials (this turned into what became known as the "baked beans" scene with Ann-Margret).
 Russell made several changes to the story: